yocontra/holla/README.md

   res.send("Hey there " + name + " I got your number " + num);
 });

-// The server can assign and access cookies to the client via res.cookie(). vein.add('login', function (res, username, password) {
+// The server can read and write cookies via res.cookie(). vein.add('login', function (res, username, password) {
   if (res.cookie('login')) {
     res.send('You already logged in!');